privacy-scaling-explorations/maci/specs/01_introduction.md

 4. Each user votes.
 To do this, they:

-    -  Sign their command using the key which they had signed up with and then use a random (ephemeral) key as well as the coordinator's public key to generate a shared key (via ECDH) encrypt it.
+    -  Sign their command using the key which they had signed up with and then use a random (ephemeral) key as well as the coordinator's public key to generate a shared key (via ECDH).
+Using this shared key they encrypt both the signature and the command.

-        -  If they are bribed, the user should sign it using an old public key which has already been replaced with a new one.
+        -  If they are bribed, the user can cheat the briber by signing the command using an old public key which has already been replaced with a new one.

-        -  Otherwise, the user should use the most current public key they have registered.
+        -  Otherwise, an honest user should use the most current public key they have registered.

-    -  Submit the message, as well as the epheremal public key in the clear to the contract using its `publishMessage()` function, which hashes the command and inserts it into the message tree.
+    -  Submit the encrypted message M, as well as the unencrypted epheremal public key K to the contract using its `publishMessage()` function, which hashes M and K and inserts the hash into the message tree.

-5. The coordinator processes all the commands after the voting period ends.
+5. The coordinator decrypts the messages and processes all the commands after the voting period ends.

 6. For each batch of commands, they perform the following steps: